 Where does Collective Resilience work, and with whom?

 Collective Resilience works where we are needed, and is a profoundly local/global effort.
-We will work where we are called, overseas or domestic, large or small nonprofits/businesses, communities living in the midst of poverty and strife, and those less so.
-Our primary criteria is the degree to which those we work with seek to overcome barriers, increase social cohesion, and wish to find unity in diversity.
+We will work where we are called, overseas or domestic, large or small nonprofits/businesses, communities living in the midst of poverty and strife, trauma and stress.
+Our primary criteria is the degree to which those we work seek to overcome barriers, increase social cohesion, and enact the will to find unity in diversity.

 What is the definition of Resilience?

 There are many working definitions of resilience, and many ways to do resilience work.
 Our definition is that resilience is inherent in human beings and in the systems we create, and that increasing resilience means to recognize competence within individuals and the collective, looking for increased awareness, competency and resources for more people as a result of the work.

 Because there is a desire to work with a systemic understanding of our interdependence at all levels, and because awareness of, and implementation of, collective efforts will lead to more robust outcomes and impact.

 Fees are negotiable.
 Ernie does a percentage of his work on a pro bono basis, and generally charges a flat, hourly fee.

 What outcomes will we see as a result of this consultation?